 Any leftover AC that you do not use will feed back to the power grid, resulting in a credit on your energy bill the following month.

-Additionally, residents can use credits from excess electricity in higher months to draw energy back from the grid during lower months like fall and winter when their system isn’t producing as much electricity.
+Additionally, residents can use credits from excess electricity from higher production months to draw energy back from the grid during lower production months like fall and winter when their system isn’t producing as much electricity.

 How much sunlight do solar panels need to work?